 Enter Distributed Digital Infrastructure Management

-Software management platforms like ours offer the distributed digital infrastructure management (or DDIM) tools to manage today’s hybrid IT environments.
+Cloud-based DCIM software platforms like Hyperview offer the distributed digital infrastructure management (or DDIM) tools to manage today’s hybrid IT environments.
 As Gartner explains in Figure 1.
 DCIM Models Must Extend Beyond the Data Center, DDIM tools have been specifically designed to monitor distributed IT environments and include devices, subnets, domains, data centers, edge deployments, and public cloud.
 The focus is on asset discovery, monitoring, costing, KPI metrics, optimization, dependency mapping, and location of both physical and logical assets.

 The IT landscape is experiencing upheavals in virtually every area.
 Market forces and business goals have forced IT systems and the people that support them to become agile, responsive, and workforce efficient.
 The solution lies in distributed digital infrastructure management, which not only addresses current needs but those on the horizon.